dotnet/docs-maui/docs/migration/android-binding-projects.md

 However, this means that the top-level class that existing code may depend on is no longer generated.

-Setting the `$(AndroidBoundInterfacesContainTypes)` property to `false` in your project file will globally revert to the legacy behavior.
+Setting the `$(AndroidBoundInterfacesContainTypes)` property to `false` in your project file will revert to the legacy behavior.

 If you wish to use a hybrid approach, for example, to keep existing nested types moved to a top-level type, but allow any future nested types to remain nested, you can specify this at the `interface` level using `metadata` to set the `unnest` attribute.
 Setting it to `true` will result in "un-nesting" any nested types (legacy behavior):